openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 60: Power reports – include self-consumption

 Power reports – include self-consumption
-This parameter determines whether the power measurements for Endpoint 1 should include power consumed by the device itself.
+<p&gtThis parameter determines whether the power measurements for Endpoint 1 should include power consumed by the device itself.</p&gt
 The following option values may be configured -:

 | Value  | Description |